 The FIF and FITF have since been merged into a single Financial Inclusion Fund (FIF) in July 2015.
-The objective of the FIF is to support “developmental and promotional activities” including creating if FI infrastructure across the country, capacity building of various stakeholders creation of awareness to address demand side issues, enhanced investment in Green Information and Communication Technology (ICT) solution, research and transfer of technology, increased technological absorption capacity of financial service providers/users with a view to securing greater financial inclusion.
+The objective of the FIF is to support “developmental and promotional activities” including creating FI infrastructure across the country, capacity building of various stakeholders, creation of awareness to address demand side issues, enhanced investment in Green Information and Communication Technology (ICT) solution, research and transfer of technology, increased technological absorption capacity of financial service providers/users with a view to securing greater financial inclusion.

-The contribution to FIF is from the interest differential excess of 0.5% in respect of deposits placed by banks under RIDF and STCRC, which is credited to FIF w.e.f.
+The contribution to FIF is from the interest differential in excess of 0.5% in respect of deposits placed by banks under RIDF and STCRC, which is credited to FIF w.e.f.
 01 April 2012.

 The operations, functioning and utilization of FIF are governed by the decisions of the Advisory Board of FIF constituted by the Government of India.